LeSpocky/ptxdist/doc/ref_make_variables.rst

   ptxdist packages (the lowercase name of the packages).
 PTXdist will add the necessary dependencies.

-  Note that this will not ensure that the packages are enabled or that all all package dependencies are satisfied. ``$(PTX_PACKAGES_INSTALL)`` can be used to specify all enabled packages.
+  Note that this will not ensure that the packages are enabled or that all package dependencies are satisfied. ``$(PTX_PACKAGES_INSTALL)`` can be used to specify all enabled packages.
 Or ``$(call ptx/collection,
   $(PTXDIST_WORKSPACE)/configs/<collection-file-name>)`` can be used to